luccalaz/luccalaz/README.md

 ## 🎓 Education & Achievements

-- **IT Web Programming, NSCC**: Currently achieving a high academic performance with an average grade of 99.2% in my first semester.
+- **IT Web Programming, NSCC**: Currently achieving a high academic performance with an average grade of 98% in my first year.
 - **Codeflex Competition**: Secured 2nd place in NSCC's internal coding competition.
 - **EduNova Recognition**: Selected as one of the top 100 international students in Nova Scotia, recognized for academic excellence and leadership.